Cjyyaotse/outside_the_bot/README.md

 - `axios` (for API calls)
 - UI libs (e.g., for modals/comparisons)

+## Documentation
+For detailed documentation check "Outside_The_Bot_Project_Documentation_.docx" in the root project Directory

 ## Contributing
 We welcome contributions!
 1. Fork the repo.